 Portal bucket replacement fix

-- This is a fix for MC-11944, which allows players to replace End portals, End gateways and Nether portals with buckets.
+- This is a fix for MC-11944 on Minecraft 1.9 and higher, which allows players to replace End portals, End gateways and Nether portals with buckets.

 Configurable window title/icon